hibbitts-design/demo-docsify-open-course-starter-kit-local/README.md

 1. Tap **Download** on your repository page
 2. Upload to your LMS file storage area, and unzip the upload file
 3. Based on your LMS, determine the external URL required to load the `index.html` file within the Docsify `Docs` folder.
 In Canvas, an example URL would look similar to `https://canvas.sfu.ca/courses/44038/files/15884796/download`.

+Please note that once hosted in your LMS changes made to the source GitHub repository are no longer automatically synced to your hosted course.
+Any file changes made must be manually uploaded to the LMS file library area.

 📼 Video Walkthrough of Local Docsify Install/Config
 ---